danielssonn/Poliwallet/README.md

 [Fluence P2P Network](fluence.network) is used to access popular NFT MarketPlaces.
 This provides a level of abstraction and disentermediation from centralized market place providers.
 In the future, we plan to add more features and user experiences benefiting from P2P.

+**service**
+Fluence node service wrapping up curl adapter to access NFT marketplaces **client**
+Aqua and TS interfaces to call the service, leveraged by the mobile app

 APIs exposed via the P2P network

 OpenSea [https://testnets-api.opensea.io/api/v1/assets?order_direction=desc&offset=0&limit=3](https://testnets-api.opensea.io/api/v1/assets?order_direction=desc&offset=0&limit=3)